Ada-Developers-Academy/core-unit-1/intro-to-git/git-setup.md

 ## Navigating GitHub.com

-GitHub.com is a great and huge platform.
-There are a lot of features, and it's worth getting to know how to locate and use the following site features:
+GitHub.com is a massive platform.
+There are a ton of features, but right from the start, it's worth getting to know how to locate and use the following:

 - Going to your own profile page
 - Going to the page that lists your own repositories